Ralo93/xAI_with_graphs/README.md

 ![image](https://github.com/user-attachments/assets/60045ba3-de97-4755-a45b-4e4174df838d)

 For different datasets like Tolokers the GAT model performed already quite well and we were able to replicate the results from the paper.
+As Tolokers is especially connected with an average node degree of 88, we can already conclude that the GAT model here effectively is tackling over-squashing by assigning low attention weights to neighboring nodes wich should not contribute to contributions.
+We observed that the attention weights seem to be very low in those cases, but never 0.
+Now that I mention it, I will try to plot the distribution of the weights assigned which could be insightful.

 - **GAT** and **CoGNN** architectures demonstrate state of the art performance on homophilic and heterophilic datasets.
 - Both models can be adjusted to not only work on the task of node classification, but also link prediction and graph classification.
 - Visualizations bridge the gap between technical and non-technical audience.

+##

 ## References